paul-hyndman/cdk-full-stack-ec2-rest-api/README.md

-# Project highlights how, usind CDK, to expose an EC2-based public REST API via a non-standard HTTP port
+# Project highlights how, using CDK, to expose an EC2-based public REST API via a non-standard HTTP port
 # Also illustrates how to load custom code via a user-data script

 # Project creates AWS artifacts: